Coventry: Industrial age

-In the 18th and early 19th centuries, ribbon weaving and watch and clock making became Coventry's staple industries.
-In the 1780s, the ribbon weaving industry was estimated to employ around 10,000 weavers in Coventry, and its surrounding towns like Bedworth and Nuneaton.
+In the 18th and early 19th centuries, silk ribbon weaving and watch and clock making became Coventry's staple industries.
+In the 1780s, the silk ribbon weaving industry was estimated to employ around 10,000 weavers in Coventry, and its surrounding towns like Bedworth and Nuneaton.
 Coventry's growth was aided by the opening of the Coventry Canal in 1769, which gave the city a connection to the growing national canal network.
 Nevertheless, during the 18th century, Coventry lost its status as the Midlands' most important city to nearby Birmingham, which overtook Coventry in size.
 During the same period, Coventry became one of the three main British centres of watch and clock manufacture and ranked alongside Prescot, in Lancashire and Clerkenwell in London.
+By the 1841 census the population was 30,743.

 By the 1850s, Coventry had overshadowed its rivals to become the main centre of British watch and clock manufacture, which by that time employed around 2,000 people.
-The watch and clock industry produced a pool of highly skilled craftsmen, who specialised in producing precision components.
+The watch and clock industry produced a pool of highly skilled craftsmen, who specialised in producing precision components, and the Coventry Watchmakers' Association was founded in 1858.

+As the city prospered industrially in the 18th and early 19th centuries, several Coventry newspapers were founded.
+These include Jopson's Coventry Mercury, first issued by James Jopson of Hay Lane in 1741; the Coventry Gazette and Birmingham Chronicle, first published in 1757; the Coventry Herald, first published in 1808; the Coventry Observer, first published in 1827; and the Coventry Advertiser, first published in 1852.

-The ribbon weaving and clock industries however both rapidly collapsed after 1860, due to cheap imports following the Cobden–Chevalier free trade treaty, which flooded the market with cheaper French silks, and Swiss Made clocks and watches.
+The ribbon weaving and clock industries both rapidly collapsed after 1860, due to cheap imports following the Cobden–Chevalier free trade treaty, which flooded the market with cheaper French silks, and Swiss Made clocks and watches.
 For a while, this caused a devastating slump in Coventry's economy.

-A second wave of industrialisation however, began soon after; Coventry's pool of highly skilled workers attracted James Starley, who set up a company producing sewing machines in Coventry in 1861.
-Within a decade, Starley became interested in bicycles, and developed the penny-farthing design in 1870.
+A second wave of industrialisation, however, began soon after.
+Coventry's pool of highly skilled workers attracted James Starley, who set up a company producing sewing machines in Coventry in 1861.
+Within a decade, he became interested in bicycles, and developed the penny-farthing design in 1870.
 His company soon began producing these bicycles, and Coventry soon became the centre of the British bicycle industry.
 Further innovation came from Starley's nephew, John Kemp Starley, who developed the Rover safety bicycle, the first true modern bicycle with two equal-sized wheels and a chain drive in 1885.
 By the 1890s Coventry had the largest bicycle industry in the world, with numerous manufacturers, however bicycle manufacture went into steady decline from then on, and ended entirely in 1959, when the last bicycle manufacturer in the city relocated.